 The Houses of Trinidad The historic centre of Trinidad has an extraordinarily dense concentration of old Colonial houses, many still inhabited by the descendants of old local families.
-The oldest, single-storey buildings have two corridors and a porch parallel to the street, with a courtyard at the back.
-In the late 1700s another corridor in was introduced to the lavout.
+The oldest single-storey buildings have two corridors and a porch parallel to the street. with a courtvard at the back.
+In the late 1700s another corridor was introduced to the lavout.

-A mampara, an interior door with two leaves In the 19th century, the houses formed a square around an open central courtyard.
-In general, the houses of Trinidad, unlike those in Havana, have no vestibule or portico.
-The entrance consists of a large living room that gives way to a dining room, either through an archway or a mampara, an inner, double door.
-Barrotes, small turned wooden columns, characterize the 18th-century windows.
-Red tile roof Wooden supports Wooden beams support the two- or four-pitch sloping roof, which is covered with terracotta tiles.
+A mamnara an interior door with two leaves In the 19th century, the houses formed a square around an open central courtvard.
+In general. the houses of Trinidad unlike those in Havana, have no vestibule or portico.
+The entrance consists of a large living room that gives way to a dining room, either through an archway or a mambara, an inner, double door.
+Barrotes, small turned wooden columns, characterize the 18th-century windowe Red tile roof Wooden supports Wooden beams support the two- or four-pitch sloping roof, which is covered with terracotta tiles.
 Inside, mudéjarstyle coffered ceilings can often be found.

-TRINIDAD FAÇADES The façade of the typical Trinidad house has a large central door, with a smaller door (or doors) cut in it for easy access.
+TRINIDAD FACADES The facade of the typical Trinidad house has a large central door, with a smaller door (or doors) cut in it for easy access.
 The windows, set slightly above ground level, are almost the height of the door.
 They have strong wooden shutters instead of glass.
 This house is in Plaza Mayor, next to the Casa Ortiz.

-The 19th-century iron grilles replaced the wooden barrotes and typically bave simple decoration at the top and bottom.

-Wrought-iron ornamental motifs
+The 19th-century iron arilles replaced the wooden barrotes and typically have simple decoration at the top and bottom.
+Wrought-iron ornamental motifs Wooden shutters windows so characteristic of Trinidad bave radiating wooden slats instead of mediopunto windows.
+These allow the air to enter but keep out

-Wooden shutters

-The wooden front door is sometimes framed by plaster motifs: flattened pilasters, moulding, balfcolumns either with simple Tuscan capitals or with upturned bowls at the top.
+The wooden front door is sometimes framed by plaster motifs: flattened pilasters, moulding, halfcolumns either with simple Tuscan capitals or with upturned bowls at the top.
 Trinidad: Around Plaza Mayor Walking along the streets leading from Plaza Mayor is a fascinating experience even if you have no particular destination.
 A slow stroll allows time to observe the detail of a window, a small balcony, the irregular cobblestones, or the cannons used as bollards.
 The historic centre is more or less free of traffic.
 In the evening the houses glow in the warm hues of sunset, and music fills the streets: the Casa de la Trova (see p183) and Casa de la Música (p182) put on daily concerts by local bands.